PrincessUjay/kodecamp_promotional_task8/README.md

   - Grant the user programmatic access by selecting the checkbox for Access key - Programmatic access.
   - Attach the necessary policies for VPC creation.
 For simplicity, you can attach the AdministratorAccess policy.
 * Generate Access Keys and a keypair
-  - After creating the user, you'll be given an Access Key ID and a Secret Access Key as well as a keypair.
-Note these down as you'll need them to configure the AWS CLI.
+  - After creating the user, you'll be given an Access Key ID, a Secret Access Key, and a keypair.
+Please note these down as you'll need them to configure the AWS CLI.
 * Configure AWS CLI
   - Open your terminal or command prompt.
   - Run the following command to configure the AWS CLI: